MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 ---
 title: Communications setup in Program Summary
-description: Learn how to notify employees about upcoming surveys, the window for taking a survey, and provide the survey in preferred languages. ms.author: JudithWeiner
+description: Learn how to notify employees about upcoming surveys, the windows for taking surveys and having feedback conversations.
 author: JudyWeiner
 manager: mbarry
 audience: admin